These amazing hidden gems in Italy include secret islands, magical mountain towns and medieval villages that will take your breath away.

 There’s a selection of places dotted across the country, from the Dolomites right down to Sicily and Puglia, so no matter where in Italy you’re visiting, there should be somewhere not too far away to add to your list.
 I’ve added in a few favourites of my own too!

-While the global pandemic will hopefully relieve some of the problems of over tourism, at least in the short term, I figure I have a role to play too.
+While the pandemic may relieve some of the problems of over tourism, at least in the short term, I figure I have a role to play too.
 If I can recommend you skip the obvious and visit a lesser-known destination, it’ll help disperse the crowds, support communities in other areas and improve tourism around the world.
 Well, that’s the dream!

-So, it’s time to go off the beaten path in Italy.
+So, it’s time to go off the beaten path and show you some of the most beautiful landscapes in Italy.
 You definitely won’t regret it when you see some of these beautiful spots.

 Recommended by me!